awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 For details, see the [ListKeys method](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/KeyManagementService/MKeyManagementServiceListKeysListKeysRequest.html) in the *AWS SDK for \.NET*\.

 ```
-// List CMKs in this account
+// List KMS keys in this account
 //
 int limit = 10;